The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Introduction

 }

 Finally, in \cref{sec:appl-rate-upper-bounds}, we apply our framework to study the immediacy properties of the tree code constructions proposed in \cite{EvansKS94}, \cite{CohenHS18} and \cite{GHKRZW15}.
 As discussed earlier, the immediacy properties of these constructions differ slightly from the informal notion introduced above.
 For the first two constructions, we show that the rates achieved by these codes are optimal—up to constant factors—with respect to the immediacy guarantees they provide.
+In \cref{sec-subexp-time-constr}, we consider a method due to Braverman~\cite{Braverman12} for constructing depth-\(n\) good tree codes in time sub-exponential in \(n\), and show that the rate-runtime trade-off obtained by the best currently known version of this construction is essentially the best possible given the immediacy guarantees achieved by the construction.

-The construction of \cite{GHKRZW15} attempts to tackle a different tradeoff: it achieves an \(\Omega(1/\log n)\) distance with constant rate.
+The construction of \cite{GHKRZW15} attempts to tackle a different trade-off: it achieves an \(\Omega(1/\log n)\) distance with constant rate.
 We show that for the immediacy guarantee that this construction provides, no constant rate tree code can improve the distance to \(\omega\inp{\frac{\log \log n}{\log n}}\).
+This establishes that the rate/distance trade-off achieved by this construction is close to the best possible given the immediacy guarantees it achieves.

 We do not carry out a full analysis of the immediacy properties of the constructions in \cite{NarayananW20, benyaacovCY22}.
 The construction of \cite{NarayananW20} employs the same ``code tiling'' structure as \cite{CohenHS18}; the main difference lies in the ``outer'' large-alphabet tree code used.
 Since immediacy is determined primarily by the code tiling aspect, the analysis of \cite{NarayananW20} proceeds similarly to our analysis of \cite{CohenHS18}.
 The construction of \cite{benyaacovCY22}, in contrast, uses a somewhat different code-tiling strategy.
-Nevertheless, a variant of our analysis for \cite{CohenHS18} can still be readily adapted to study its immediacy properties.
+Nevertheless, a variant of our analysis for \cite{CohenHS18} can still be adapted to study its immediacy properties.
 Lastly, we note that the construction of \cite{GHKRZW15} is similar to that of \cite{EvansKS94} with respect to the code-tiling component.
-As such, our result—when viewed not as a rate–immediacy tradeoff but rather as a distance–immediacy tradeoff—can be used to establish an upper bound on the distance achievable by the construction.
+As such, our result—when viewed not as a rate–immediacy trade-off but rather as a distance–immediacy trade-off—can be used to establish an upper bound on the distance achievable by the construction.

 We begin in the next section with some technical preliminaries.